artsy/artsy.github.io/_posts/2019-05-24-server-rendering-responsively.md

 rendering in React is hard to get right, period.
 Combining SSR with responsive design compounds the challenges.

 At the end of the day, you should do everything you can to limit layout differences between mobile and desktop.
-Use responsive props from `styled-system`.
-Play around with `flexbox` and `flex-direction` and start learning about CSS `grid`, and use CSS `@media` queries when you can.
+Use responsive props from [`styled-system`](https://styled-system.com).
+Play around with `flexbox` and `flex-direction`, start learning about CSS `grid`, and use CSS `@media` queries when you can.
 If you absolutely must render different views on different breakpoints, render all the UI and hide what's not needed for that breakpoint.
 You want your users to see the right content as quickly as possible.
 Send them HTML and CSS from your server that their client can use.